Director; Professor of Theoretical Neuroscience and Machine Learning

 The Gatsby Computational Neuroscience Unit (GCNU) was established with the original aim of “building neurobiologically realistic and computationally sound models of the way that the brain computes”.

-Following its third successful quinquennial review in 2015, the Unit is continuing its research and educational programme in these general directions, broadening and deepening its collaborations both within UCL and outside, and strengthening its theoretical bases in machine learning.
+Following its fourth successful quinquennial review in 2021, the Unit is continuing its research and educational programme in these general directions, broadening and deepening its collaborations both within UCL and outside, and strengthening its theoretical bases in machine learning.
 The Unit strives to be one of the foremost centres in the world overall, and the GCNU model has been duplicated by various institutions.

 In mid-2015, GCNU moved into the Sainsbury Wellcome Centre building, taking up a central location that connects with the SWC experimental laboratory space and nearby break-out spaces to facilitate discussions and collaborations bewteen theorists and experimentalists.